1997 Ryder Cup

 The 32nd Ryder Cup Matches were held at the Valderrama Golf Club in Sotogrande, Spain, marking the first time the event was contested in continental Europe.
 The European team won the competition by a margin of 14 to 13 and retained the Ryder Cup.

 The Europeans held a 10–5 lead heading into the final day, but the Americans mounted a comeback by winning the singles matches 8–4 but fell just short.
 Colin Montgomerie halved the final match with Scott Hoch (conceding a 15 ft par putt on the final hole) to seal the outright victory for the Europeans.

-This was the first of six consecutive victories at home by Europe, a streak that remains intact through 2018.
+This was the first of seven consecutive victories at home by Europe, a streak that remains intact through 2023.

 Format

 The Ryder Cup is a match play event, with each match worth one point.
 The competition format used in 1997 was as follows: